 But Florida is also one of the warmest states in the country.
 The average daily temperature hovers around 70 degrees with the hottest weather during the wet season (May to October).
 The average daily temperatures in June, July, and August almost always hit 90 degrees.
 Although thunderstorms and scattered showers can offer some relief, at least half of the year comes with high heat and humidity.

 So while Florida might provide some of the best that retirement has to offer, the heat may cause some people to reconsider.
-Luckily, other regions have just as much to do, see, and explore, but with milder and more consistently comfortable temperatures.
-If Florida’s just a bit too hot, these are some of the best areas to consider instead.
+Luckily, other states have just as much to do, see, and explore, but with milder and more consistently comfortable temperatures.
+If Florida’s just a bit too hot, here are some of the best states to consider instead.

 Thanks to a humid subtropical climate, June, July, and August tend to be the warmest months of the year with summer temperatures that can reach 90 degrees.
 But the average year-round temperature is less than 64 degrees, indicating that temperatures are more comfortable throughout the four seasons.

 The state consists of three distinct regions, each with its own culture and recreation opportunities.
 Northwestern South Carolina (also known as Upcountry) boasts an abundance of mountains, lakes, and parks, and its location comes with some of the mildest temperatures in the state.

 Central South Carolina consists of cities around the Columbia area, which serves as the state capitol.
 The Midlands feature a rich history, scenic surroundings, and towns with artistic and cultural attractions.

 Because of its proximity to the ocean, Coastal South Carolina is the most popular retirement destination in the state.
 The major regions include the Myrtle Beach area, the Charleston area, and the Hilton Head area.
 Proximity to the Atlantic Ocean offers world-class beaches and opportunities for boating, fishing, water sports, and lounging.